diazamartha/learn-android-beginner/README.md

 # learn-android-beginner

-This repo contains my project based learning application while a learn android.
+This repo contains my project based learning application while learn android.

 It cover basic concept in android like:
 * Activity